 Mix ingredients together, then dip a sponge or brush in the solution and scrub the deck.
 Rinse with water and the odor should be gone.
 If not, repeat until odor dissipates.

-This smell can get quite pungent, especially if it builds up.
+For dog urine: This smell can get quite pungent, especially if it builds up.
 A few solutions:

-- Vinegar mixed with water: spray or dip a rag or brush in a bucket of the solution and scrub the deck.
+- Vinegar mixed with water: Spray or dip a rag or brush in a bucket of the solution and scrub the deck.
 Reapply until the smell is gone.

 - Over-the-counter pet odor eliminator or neutralizer